Jahaira DeAlto: Death

 On May 2, 2021, DeAlto was murdered by Marcus Chavis in a violent attack at her home in Dorchester.
 Boston police received a call for a person stabbed on Taft Street.
 When officers arrived, they found two women suffering from stab wounds: DeAlto and Fatima Yasin, 28.

 Yasin's husband, Marcus Chavis, 34, was arrested and charged on two counts of murder, after calling to turn himself in.
-Chavis suffers from schizophrenia and PTSD.
+Chavis has schizophrenia and PTSD.

 Yasin, Chavis and their two children, aged seven and eight years old, were staying at DeAlto's house because DeAlto wanted to “make a safe space for them to get out of a bad situation”, an invitation she often extended to victims/survivors of domestic violence.
 Yasin and Chavis's children witnessed the murders of Yasin and DeAlto by Chavis, but were physically unharmed.

 DeAlto's murder and domestic violence advocacy brought more attention to the challenges transgender women face trying to escape abusive situations.

 In 2021, DeAlto was survived by her dog Albi, her mother Doris Camer and many in the Berkshires, Boston, LGBT, ballroom and domestic violence survivor communities.